The Timber Industry Wants to Cut Big Trees in Eastern Oregon. The Trump Administration is Happy to Help.

 UPDATE: December 10 - More research is calling into question the long-term impacts of large tree logging in Eastern Oregon.

-UPDATE: December 1 - Want the full story on the Screens?
+NEW RESOURCE: December 1 - Want the full story on the Screens?
 Check out our newly posted Screens FAQ that takes a deep dive into the details of the rule and this process.
 Beware, it's long.

-UPDATE: November 10 - The scientific case for "amending" the 21-inch rule without increasing other protections continues to crumble.
+NEWS: November 10 - The scientific case for "amending" the 21-inch rule without increasing other protections continues to crumble.
 OPB took notice in this story.

-UPDATE: November 5 - New research was published showing large trees in Eastern Oregon are disproportionately important in storing carbon - a process critical for mitigating the climate crisis.
+NEW SCIENCE: November 5 - New research was published showing large trees in Eastern Oregon are disproportionately important in storing carbon - a process critical for mitigating the climate crisis.
 You can read a summary here or the full article here.

-UPDATE: October 22 - Columbia Insight looks at the science that makes the case for the importance of old AND big trees that the USFS seems to find inconvenient.
+NEWS: October 22 - Columbia Insight looks at the science that makes the case for the importance of old AND big trees that the USFS seems to find inconvenient.

 UPDATE: October 19 - Oregon Wild shared a comprehensive update in our newsletter (see pg.
 4) including a story from the field on how things could look on the ground if the USFS